FlavioN001/sklauncher-installer/README.md

 # sklauncher-installer
-Script for installing sklauncher on linux desktop systems
+Script for installing sklauncher on fedora linux workstation systems

-Download the .sh file and run it
+Download the Instalador SKlauncher.sh file and run it

+To unistall, run the Desinstalar SKlauncher.sh script